Alchimy

 Should You Book Alchimy?

-If you are comparing Alchimy against the handful of other sit-down options in central Albi, the answer is direct: this is the most considered dining room in the old town for a special occasion, and the €€ price point makes it accessible without feeling like a compromise.
-The comparison that matters locally is with L'Épicurien and Amapola Kitchen — Alchimy sits above both in terms of kitchen ambition and room quality.
+If you are comparing Alchimy against the handful of other sit-down options in central Albi, the answer is direct: this is the most considered dining room in the old town for a special occasion, the €€ price point makes it accessible without feeling like a compromise.
+The comparison that matters locally is with L'Épicurien and Amapola Kitchen; Alchimy sits above both in terms of kitchen ambition and room quality.
 The 2024 Michelin Plate recognition confirms the kitchen is operating at a level above typical brasserie territory, even if a star remains out of reach for now.

 The Room and the Setting

 The first thing you register at Alchimy is the room itself.
-The Art Deco building, positioned directly on the Place du Palais in the heart of Albi's medieval centre, was designed for a different era of civic ceremony — and the glazed roof and Murano chandelier have not been stripped out in favour of minimalist renovation.
+The Art Deco building, positioned directly on the Place du Palais in the heart of Albi's medieval centre, was designed for a different era of civic ceremony; and the glazed roof and Murano chandelier have not been stripped out in favour of minimalist renovation.
 You eat under genuine architectural character, which matters for a special occasion booking.
 The setting earns its price before the food arrives.

 For context on what a room like this signals in France: the leading regional brasseries that hold Michelin recognition tend to occupy exactly this kind of heritage shell, think of the confidence in buildings like those housing Auberge de l'Ill in Illhaeusern or the grounded regionalism of Bras in Laguiole.
 Alchimy is not in that tier of recognition, but it uses its physical space with similar intention.